Who's on the panel

 - The school governors’ representative and the panel question the parent's case.

-- Statement by the SEN expert (if one is attending).
+- Statement by the SEND expert (if one is attending).

 - Representation on behalf of the Local Authority (if attending).